reidjs/hiring-exercises/README.md

 1. Clone a copy of the repository
-2. Install the relevant tools in each of the `frontend` and `service` folders with `npm install`
+2. Install the relevant tools in each of the `frontend` and `service` folders with `npm install` Reid's Note: I had to run yarn install in the service folder to get docker:dev to work properly
 3. In the `service` folder, create a `.env` file by copying the `.env.example` file e.g. `cp .env.example .env`
 4. Spin up the backend service with `npm run docker:dev` in the `service` folder
 5. Spin up the frontend app with `npm run dev` in the `frontend` folder